eProsima/DDS-Record-Replay/docker/README.md

 ### Run with shared volume

 In order to automatically retrieve every `.mcap` file generated inside the container, use a docker volume.
-First, have a folder `share_volume` in your current workspace (if not in this workspace, add the absolute path in the docjer call).
+First, have a folder `share_volume` in your current workspace (if not in this workspace, add the absolute path in the docker call).
 Then run the following command:
-> `docker run --rm --interactive -t --workdir /home --net=host --volume $(PWD)/share_volume/:/home/share_volume  ddsrecorder:figure`
+> `docker run --rm --interactive -t --workdir /home --net=host --ipc=host --privileged --volume $(pwd)/share_volume/:/home/share_volume  ddsrecorder:figure`

-Once inside the docker, using configuration `share_configuration` the `.mcap` result files will be stored in the `share_volume` directory inside the container, and thus they will be accessible from the host.

 Launch the `DDS Recorder` with the following command
 > `ddsrecorder --config-path configurations/share_configuration.yaml`

+### Connectivity issues

+- `--net=host` allow the DDS Recorder to connect with external (different device) participants.
+- `--ipc=host` allow the DDS Recorder to use Shared Memory Transport with the participants in the same host.

+If local Participants (same host) are unable to connect with the DDS Recorder inside a Docker, it may be because they try to use Shared Memory, but the docker has no access to the same shared segment.
+To avoid this, run the other participants as `root` or change the docker image user name to be the same as the external participants one.
+Other option may be to not using Shared Memory by disabling it by Fast DDS configuration (by XML or QoS in code) or by CMake option when compiling `-DSHM_TRANSPORT_DEFAULT=ON`.

+Once inside the docker, using configuration `share_configuration` the `.mcap` result files will be stored in the `share_volume` directory inside the container, and thus they will be accessible from the host.

 ---